Installing Python¶

 Windows

-Then you can either install the full version of visual studio, or a smaller standalone compiler (Build Tools for Visual Studio 2019).
+Then you can either install the smaller standalone compiler (Build Tools for Visual Studio 2022/2019), or the full version of visual studio.
 We recommend using the standalone compiler.

 winget install Microsoft.VisualStudio.2022.Community --override "--wait --quiet --add ProductLang En-us --add Microsoft.VisualStudio.Workload.NativeDesktop --includeRecommended"